 Metrics:

-Report total number of diverse trade allies broken out by category of specialty (e.g., HVAC, plumbing, shell, electrical, etc.)
+Report total number of diverse trade allies broken out by category of primary specialty (e.g., HVAC, plumbing, shell, electrical, etc.)

 There may be some trade allies that serve multiple specialties.
 This issue should be assessed after conducting research.